Table of Contents

 1. What format should you use for an operations manager resume?

-If you have more than five years’ experience in operations, use the chronological format, which highlights your work history and achievements.
-If you have less experience but can still point to relevant work accomplishments, opt for the combination resume, which puts equal emphasis on both your skills and work history.
-A functional format is best if you’re just starting in the industry, or lack professional experience — this format spotlights your job-ready skills and training.
+If you have more than five years’ experience in operations, use the chronological resume format, which highlights your work history and achievements.
+If you have less experience but can still point to relevant work accomplishments, opt for the combination resume format, which puts equal emphasis on both your skills and work history.
+A functional resume format is best if you’re just starting in the industry, or lack professional experience — this format spotlights your job-ready skills and training.

 2. What are some soft and hard skills appropriate for an operations manager resume?